Remember that funny guy who played Austin Powers? YEAH, BABY! Although now it’s more a case of, “Where, baby?”

-The voice of Shrek and superstar of comedy hits like Wayne’s World (1992), So I Married an Axe Murderer (1993), and of course the trilogy starring the aforementioned International Man of Mystery (1997–2002), was at the top of his game for over a decade before the lamentable The Cat in the Hat (2003) and The Love Guru (2008) saw him quickly wear out his welcome.
+The voice of Shrek and superstar of comedy hits like Wayne’s World (1992), So I Married an Axe Murderer (1993), and of course the trilogy starring the aforementioned International Man of Mystery (1997–2002), was at the top of his game for over a decade before The Cat in the Hat (2003) and The Love Guru (2008) saw him quickly wear out his welcome.

-Following this fall from favour, Myers retreated from the comedy spotlight, appearing in a supporting role in Tarantino’s Inglourious Basterds (2009) and as himself in the documentary Supermensch: The Legend of Shep Gordon (2013), which he also directed.
+Following this fall from favour, Myers retreated from the comedy spotlight, appearing in a supporting role in Quentin Tarantino’s Inglourious Basterds (2009) and as himself in the documentary Supermensch: The Legend of Shep Gordon (2013), which he also directed.

 More recently he starred as the fictional host of The Gong Show (2017) – a revamp of the popular ’70s celebrity game show – as well as making a cameo of sorts in Baby Driver (as a mask meant to be Halloween‘s Michael Myers).
 He’s also written a non-fiction book on his home country, Canada.